avan06/ps4-pkg-dlc-region/README.md

 Determine the ContentName of the generated pkg
 Empty value, indicating that the ContentName is unchanged
 ContentName is the name at the end of CONTENT_ID, which is typically 16 characters in length.

+- newSdkVer (length is 8)
+Please specify the SdkVer for the generated pkg.
+Leave it blank if you don't want to change it.
+SdkVer is an attribute value in the PUBTOOLINFO of param.sfo file, and it is usually set to 05050000.

 ### Misc options